 PST "Primos" are amazing people who worked with, contributed, and played a huge part of PST's growth and development over the years, and we cannot thank enough for the time and talent they poured into.

-Fellow Temple Alum, Krystal Rosa, is Power Street's Social Media Coordinator.
+Fellow Temple Alum, Krystal Rosa, was Power Street's Social Media Coordinator.
 After working on PST's show, Las Mujeres as Lena, she wanted to be part of their tribe.
-Krystal started out as an intern which then created her current role as Social Media Coordinator.
-Krystal has been part of the Philadelphia theatre community for 3 years and has learned so much thanks to the opportunities provided by PST!
-Her credits are: No Good Things Dwell In the Flesh (Yocum Institute), The Dumb Waiter (Wings of Paper Theatre), La Gringa (Teatro Del Sol), Much Ado About Nothing (Del Shakes) and more.
+Krystal started out as an intern which then led to her role as Social Media Coordinator.
+Krystal has been part of the Philadelphia theatre community for years and has learned so much thanks to the opportunities provided by PST!
 To follow Krystal's artistic journey, visit her artist website and find her on Instagram @sometimesimkool.

-Diana Rodriguez is an actress, costume designer and resident artist of Power Street Theatre.
+Diana Rodriguez is an actress, costume designer, and former resident artist of Power Street Theatre.
 Best known for her portrayal of the eccentric and iconic artist Frida Khalo in Erlina Ortiz' play Las Mujeres.
-This Puerto Rico native has been actively working with Power Street and in Philadelphia theatre since she first moved here in 2014.
+This Puerto Rico native actively worked with Power Street and in Philadelphia theatre since she first moved here in 2014.
 You may recognize Diana from productions such as: Morir Sonyando, Shelter in Place, She Wore Those Shoes, Out of Orbit, Philly Young Playwrights’ El Jefe, One Day Old, and La Fabrica’s production of A 2.50 la Cuba Libre de Ibrahim Guerra under the direction of Jose Aviles.
 Most recently Diana appeared in Teatro del Sol’s production of La Gringa.
-Diana is grateful of the opportunities and blessings she has received from the Philadelphia theatre community and first and foremost - the Power Street family.
+Diana is grateful for the opportunities and blessings she has received from the Philadelphia theatre community and first and foremost - the Power Street family.